marklemay/calculus-of-constructions/README.md

  * proof search

 ## TODO (feel free to pull request any of these)
- * review the normalization proof in the off chance it comes up "A short and flexible proof of Strong Normalization for the Calculus of Constructions"
  * rename everything
    * package and class names
    * correct spelling/capitalization
  * add Scala docs
- * clean up pom
+ * redo the pretty printing
  * implicitly index everything by constructions
  * there is much more information that could be included in the quick check tests
    * lots of redundant checks with the default generator